AlexStormwood/vine-infinite-spinner-fix/README.md

 5. Enable Developer Mode in the top right corner
 6. Click `Load Unpacked` in the top left corner
 7. Select the `dist` folder in the cloned repository

-## Install From Source (Firefox)

-Follow the steps above to build the source.
-Search online for how to install local addons in Firefox.